 Good morning!
 I'm Anna Kollasch!

-And I'm Michael Fakler!
-Welcome to another episode of the "Bear Facts", the weekly radio show from Bishop Garrigan High School.
+And I'm Kelsie Berke!
+Welcome once again to the "Bear Facts", the weekly radio show from Bishop Garrigan High School.

 "Bear Facts" Home Page